seud0nym/tch-gui-unhide/README.md

 - Script changes will not persist a reset or restore.
 If you factory reset your device, or restore to it a state before you applied a script, or upgrade/install firmware, you will need to run the script again!

 # Themes
-*PLEASE NOTE: Previous releases of the tch-gui-unhide script had additional scripts to switch between the light and dark themes.
-This release includes multiple themes in the single script.*

 By default, the script will keep a "Telstra" theme, very similar to the default Telstra theme.

 You can switch to a "dark" (or "night") theme by re-running the script with the `-T`, `-t`, `-c` and `-i` parameters: